cysouw/diathesis/text/c04_reflexive.md

  \a.
 Ich habe den Brief abgegeben.
  \b.
 Ich habe mich mit ihm abgegeben.

+The verb *sich schicken* 'to acquiesce' is an old-fashioned meaning of *schicken* 'to send'.
+Another usage of the same verb stem typically occurs with *es* and negative polarity, meaning 'to be not suitable*: *es schickt sich nicht*.

 ### [ Np ] Obligatory accusative reflexive + *mit* preposition (real reciprocals)

 A special group of verbs in this class are verbs with an reciprocal *mit* preposition, like *einigen* 'to reach an agreement' \Next[a].
 On first notice, the *mit* phrase might look like a comitative argument \NNext[a].
 Just like comitative phrases, reciprocal *mit* phrases are not governed prepositions, compare \Next[b] and \NNext[b], see also [@sec:prepositions-comitative-intrumental].
 However, different from comitative phrases, reciprocal *mit* phrases do not allow for the addition of *zusammen* \Next[c].
 The addition of *zusammen* is possible with comitative *mit* \NNext[c].